unixwzrd/unixwzrd.github.io/index.md

 ## What We Do

-We write about topics such as artificial intelligence, blockchain, and cybersecurity, and how they affect our daily lives.
-We also explore the social and cultural implications of emerging technologies.
+We write about topics such as Artificial Intelligence, distributed computing, cybersecurity, and how they affect our daily lives.
+We also explore the social, cultural, ethical, economic, and environmental implications of emerging Artificial Intelligence technologies.

 ## Get Involved